 Regional climate projections

-New climate change snapshots have been released by the NSW and ACT Regional Climate Projections (NARCliM) project.
-This world-leading research provides information down to the nearest 10 kilometres - the finest climate projections for the region available for near future (2030) and far future (2070).
+The NSW and ACT Regional Climate Projections (NARCliM) project provides information on project climate changes in our region.
+NARCliM provides detail down to the nearest 10 kilometres, the finest climate projections for the region available for the near (2030) and far (2070) future.

-The most recent ACT climate change snapshot indicates that the:
+The most recent ACT climate change snapshot indicates the:

 - Territory will continue to warm by about 0.7oC in the near future (2020–39), increasing to about 2oC in the far future (2060–79)

-- number of cold nights will reduce, with temperatures dipping below 2oC, an average of 13 fewer times each year by 2030 and 43 fewer times each year by 2070
+- number of cold nights will reduce, with temperatures dipping below 2oC 13 fewer times each year by 2030 and 43 fewer times each year by 2070

-- amount of rainfall is expected to decrease in spring and increase in autumn.
+- the amount of rainfall is expected to decrease in spring and increase in autumn

-- number of severe fire weather days will increase in summer and spring.
+- the number of severe fire weather days will increase in summer and spring.